Photo by Rodrigo Souza from Pexels

 Dogs will sniff out areas in the home where they have either scooted or pooped before.

-If you are having a difficult time trying to break your pet of this habit, consider either crate training to stop these behaviors when you cannot be home to take the dog outside or leave a pet pad training patch over this area.
+If you have difficulty breaking your pet off this habit, consider either crate training to stop these behaviors when you cannot be home to take the dog outside or leave a pet pad training patch over this area.